nbubna/mind-hacking/extending-the-dom.md

 * Name conflicts with future/proprietary DOM enhancements
 * Name conflicts with named forms

-Dealing with older browsers in this case means not falling back to increasingly desperate or risky measures but directing them to upgrade instructions or a reduced-functionality version.
-Well-established techniques abound: conditional comments, [Modernizr][Modernizr], even server side response changes are legitimate.
+Dealing with older browsers in this case means not falling back to increasingly desperate or risky measures but directing the user to either upgrade instructions or a reduced-functionality version.
+Well-established techniques abound here: conditional comments, [Modernizr][Modernizr], even server side response changes are legitimate.

 [Modernizr]: http://modernizr.com/